playframework/playframework/documentation/manual/gettingStarted/NewApplication.md

 > **Note**: the example projects are not configured for out of the box security, and are intended to showcase particular areas of Play functionality.

-See [our download page](https://playframework.com/download#examples) to get more details about how to use the download and use the example projects.
+See [Lightbend Tech Hub](https://developer.lightbend.com/start/?group=play) to get more details about how to use the download and use the example projects.